LaxmiMallur070/JAVA_UDEMY/README.md

 # JAVA_UDEMY
-Practice codes for Udemy exercises.
+These are all my practice programs in Java.
+You can review them and get help for your exercises.